An ad for the computer game Hitman: Absolution , viewed on the YouTube channel and Facebook pages for the Hitman game series:

 A total of 237 viewers complained to Ofcom that awarding a puppy as a prize to a child in an entertainment show promoted an irresponsible attitude to animal welfare and pet ownership.

-that took part in the competition were all selected with care, and were considering buying a puppy prior to appearing on the programme.
-Appropriate checks were carried out before the families took part in the studio game, and again before the puppy
+in the competition were all selected with care, and were considering buying a puppy prior to appearing on the programme.
+Appropriate checks were carried out before the families took part in the studio game, and again before the puppy shown in

 Ofcom Decision: Not in Breach of Rule 2.3

-the broadcast to be in discomfort or distress.
-Further, and importantly, the broadcaster demonstrated that it took a number of very extensive measures to ensure the welfare of the puppy shown on screen and given as a prize, and of other puppies in
+to be in discomfort or distress.
+Further, and importantly, the broadcaster demonstrated that it took a number of very extensive measures to ensure the welfare of the puppy shown on screen and given as a prize, and of other puppies in the

-If viewers had been made aware of some of the steps taken by the Licensee, this would have provided assurance that careful consideration had been given to the puppies? welfare.
-Ofcom therefore advises broadcasters, where the welfare of animals featured
+been made aware of some of the steps taken by the Licensee, this would have provided assurance that careful consideration had been given to the puppies? welfare.
+Ofcom therefore advises broadcasters, where the welfare of animals featured in a

 Gavin and Stacey is a sitcom which features the long-distance relationship of two characters, Gavin from Essex and Stacey from Wales, and their friends, Smithy and Nessa, and their families.
 The first series was originally broadcast